Dear Pastoral Students:

-I want to bring you a charge as we approach the conclusion of this season of study.
+I want to bring you a charge as we begin this season of study.
 My charge to you is to preach one sermon.
 This is what I mean.

 If we read Paul right, then this former blasphemer could never get over the grace of God that forgave and called “an insolent man” into the ministry of His Son, Jesus Christ.
 It is not hyperbole to say, as we survey the life of St. Paul, that he really only had one sermon.
 Of course, the great Man of God would preach the Gospel in different contexts, using different messages, and explaining New Covenant theology in Christ Jesus out of the Old Testament sacred writings to different people.
 He was, most certainly, as we remind you to be, “true to the text.”
 Yet this did not alter, could not alter, the deep-seated, internal “operating system” that had been placed there by the Lord.
 That “operating system,” if you will, ran all the programs for Paul.
 The grace of God that would cause Paul, in 1 Timothy 12-16 to explain to Pastor Timothy that the way to deal with all the extensive challenges (he has summarized these dark problems in earlier, opening sentences and will expound upon them in following verses) in Ephesus was to minister out of the sacred encounter and divine calling that one has with and from the risen Lord Jesus Christ, is what also led to the spontaneous doxological combustion in verse 17.
 How characteristic of the “Apostle of the Heart Set Free” (Eerdmans, 2000) as F.F.
 Bruce called him, to insert the language of praise as he concluded the narrative of conversion: